FrancoYudica/TheyChat/README.md

 ### Precompiled binaries
 This project provides precompiled binaries for various platforms to facilitate easy installation and usage.
-Below are the available binaries along with their dynamic linking requirements
+All the dependencies, except for `libc` are statically linked.

 #### Linux x86_64
 There are two versions:
 - [Linux x86_64](https://github.com/FrancoYudica/TheyChat/blob/main/releases/TheyChat_linux_x86_64.zip) communication not encrypted.
 - [Linux x86_64 SSL](https://github.com/FrancoYudica/TheyChat/blob/main/releases/TheyChat_linux_x86_64_ssl.zip) communication encrypted with OpenSSL.

-Both binaries requires `libncurses` and `libssl` libraries.
 > [!WARNING]
 > These binaries are tested in Ubuntu, but should work in Debian, Fedora, CentOS, Arch and more.